 You will respond to briefs that are set to test the learning in the units described below.
 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
-The MA course structure involves six units, totalling 180 credits.
+The MA course structure involves five units, totalling 180 credits.

-Autumn, Term One
+Autumn, Term 1

-- 3D Computer Animation Fundamentals (40 credits)
+3D Computer Animation Fundamentals (40 credits)

-Spring and Summer, Terms Two and Three
+Spring and Summer, Terms 2 and 3

-- Advanced and Experimental 3D Computer Animation Techniques (40 credits)
+Advanced and Experimental 3D Computer Animation Techniques (40 credits)

-- Collaborative Unit (20 Credits)
+Collaborative Unit (20 Credits)

 This is underpinned by a critical study that will significantly expand your understanding of what themes animation can address in a critical context and across interdisciplinary fields.

 These techniques focus on pushing the boundary of what 3D computer animation can deliver, exploring formats from flat screen to AR and VR, and potential interactive approaches and games.

-Autumn, Term Four
+Autumn, Term 4

-- Final Major Project and Thesis (60 Credits)
+Final Major Project and Thesis (60 Credits)

-In Term Four, you will use the knowledge, skills and experience gained on the course so far, and synthesise these through the production of a collaborative interdisciplinary or self-directed longer final major project and associated thesis.
+In Term 4, you will use the knowledge, skills and experience gained on the course so far, and synthesise these through the production of a collaborative interdisciplinary or self-directed longer final major project and associated thesis.

 The thesis is a 5000-word reflective report should show that the design and production processes carried out in your final major project exhibit the required characteristics for a Masters degree.